jsulpis/webgl-libs-comparison/README.md

 ### Thoughts

 - all projects gained roughly 1kB, which is the weight of the project-specific code, so nothing surprising here.
+- four seems to have an issue in a web worker that breaks synchronous ES imports, forcing to use dynamic `import()`.
+This is a little inconvenient but it's still possible to make it work.
+- four and ogl renderers don't accept a canvas of type OffscreenCanvas